adamcysec/CSAPP/README.md

 CSAPP uses Streamlit to host a local Web App for querying and exploring the data witin a CSV file containing Python package information for every project on [PyPI.org](https://pypi.org/).

-CSAPP also comes with several other scripts for managing the pypi_info_main_db.csv file:
+CSAPP also comes with several other scripts for managing the pypi_info_db.csv file:

 - pypi_package_harvest.py
   - Collects and stores new PyPI records in the CSV file.